chinamike65/hugo-tuolesi/content/book3/book3en.md

 ##### 1. 10 Outer Tantric Practices

-The ten outer secret methods include: Mandala offering; Guru yoga; mudra method; Prostration; sitting posture method; Vajrasattva mantra recitation; Zache Kadro fire puja method; Reading method.
+The ten outer tantric methods include: Mandala offering; Guru yoga; mudra method; Prostration; sitting posture method; Vajrasattva mantra recitation; Zache Kadro fire puja method; Reading method.

 (1) Drawing, constructing and visualizing the mandala abodes of the meditational deities

 The mandala in the 10 outer tantras refers to the colored and colorless mandala.
 It is necessary to know how to draw and contemplate these mandalas.

 (2) Maintaining the different states of single-minded concentration